csound-flossmanual/csound-floss/book/12-b-python-and-csound.md

 ;p4 = frequency of note generation
 ;p5 = octave
 ioct init p5
-klastnote init 0 ;Used to remember last note played (start at first note of scale) ktrig metro p4 ;generate a trigger with frequency p4 knewnote pycall1t ktrig, "get_new_note", klastnote ;get new note from chain schedkwhen ktrig, 0, 10, 2, 0, 0.2, knewnote, ioct ;launch note on instrument 2 klastnote = knewnote ;New note is now the old note endin
+klastnote init 0 ;Used to remember last note played ktrig metro p4 ;generate a trigger with frequency p4 knewnote pycall1t ktrig, "get_new_note", klastnote ;get new note from chain schedkwhen ktrig, 0, 10, 2, 0, 0.2, knewnote, ioct ;launch note on instr 2 klastnote = knewnote ;New note is now the old note endin